Ujinjinjin/lars/README.md

-# From txt to sqlite3 parser of logs
+# From .log to sqlite3 parser of logs

 ## Installation